 College Football and Basketball Play-by-Play Announcer

 Based in Atlanta, Morgan called select Atlanta Braves games on radio and television for the Atlanta Braves from 2010-14, as well as hosting the pregame and postgame shows.
-Morgan occasionally guest hosts on 680 The Fan.
+Morgan occasionally guest hosts on 680 The Fan in Atlanta.

 The South Fla. native holds the unique distinction of being a graduate of one SEC school, and calling SEC games on radio & TV for another.
 His SEC journey started as the youngest voice in the conference, for the University of South Carolina baseball and basketball teams for 10 years, as well as the television voice for football from 2000-09.
 He also hosted a top-rated radio show, while calling NCAA Basketball Tournaments, three College World Series and NBA exhibition games on radio during his time in Columbia, S.C.

-A native of Boca Raton, Fla., Morgan graduated from the University of Florida with a degree in broadcasting and telecommunications.
+A native of South Florida, Fla., Morgan graduated from the University of Florida with a degree in broadcasting.
 Morgan and his wife Summer currently reside in Atlanta.